 INJURED IN UBER CAR ACCIDENT – MN ATTORNEYS

 Uber and Lyft have become very popular in Minnesota as ride sharing services.
-As such, it’s a good idea to have a basic awareness of the legal and insurance issues that will affect you if you’re ever injured in an accident with an Uber driver — either as a passenger or a pedestrian, bystander or other driver.
+As such, it’s a good idea to have a basic awareness of the legal and insurance issues that will affect you if you’re ever injured in an accident with an Uber driver.
+Coverage varies if you are a passenger or a pedestrian, bystander or other driver.
 Our lawyers have had several car accident cases where there was a Lyft or Uber involved.

 A recent Yahoo news report provided the following advice:

 If you are in an accident riding in a Uber car, or if an Uber car hits your car, you’ll of course want to get the names and contact info, as well as the insurance details for everyone involved.
 You should take pictures and video of the scene.
 Get photos of all the vehicles involved and take as many as you can, from every possible angle.
 Also get close-up shots as well as shots taken from a distance large enough to show the whole scene.